• Skip to main content

 Architects and Planners

 Architects for commercial real estate are tasked with designing usable and profitable space.
-In the commercial world, the interior typically matters much more than the exterior, since property value is a direct result of the quantity and desirability of leaseable space.
+In the commercial world, the interior typically matters much more than the exterior, since property value is a direct result of the quantity and desirability of leasable space.

 The architect is responsible for designing usable and flexible space that meets zoning and other regulatory requirements.
 Often, architects will specialize in a particular area, such as landscape or interiors.